iskevinlemon/Igloo/README.md

 }
 </style>
 ```
-6. You are done with the sample template.
+7. You are done with the sample template.

-# Download setup template